 Are you grappling with how to conduct equitable performance evaluations?

 Things were not okay in 2020 and the jury’s still out on 2021.
-COVID continues to intensify long-lived inequities, especially for BIPOC.
+COVID continues to intensify long-lived inequities, especially for BIPOC and people with disabilities.
 People are juggling work and caregiving with little respite.
 Many staff are directly impacted by the violence of white supremacy, political turmoil, and the loss of community members.

 In the deluge, you kept the raft afloat.
 You shifted strategies and staved off layoffs.
 You moved the work along despite reduced capacity, uneven workloads, and tragedy.
 Now, many of you are figuring out what to do about 2020 evaluations.